Small Claims Court

 For information about where to get forms, refer to the end of this guide.

 Once you have completed your notice of motion and supporting affidavit, you must serve a copy of it on each party to the action except for any defendant who has been noted in default.
-The notice of motion and supporting affidavit must be served at least 7 days before the motion hearing and filed at the court at least 3 days before the motion hearing.
+The notice of motion and supporting affidavit must be served at least 7 days before the motion hearing and filed with at the court at least 3 days before the motion hearing.
 If you wish, you can serve the notice of motion and supporting affidavit on the parties before you file the original at the court office.

-An Affidavit of Service [Form 8A] must be completed for each party served and filed at the court at least 3 days before the motion hearing.
+An Affidavit of Service [Form 8A] must be completed for each party served and filed with the court at least 3 days before the motion hearing.
 The affidavit of service is proof that the notice of motion and supporting affidavit (including any attachments) has been served on each party.
 Each affidavit of service must be sworn or affirmed by the person who served the documents.

 There are very specific rules for serving documents.
 Refer to the “Guide to Serving Documents” for more information on the rules and procedures relating to service of documents and preparing affidavits of service.